 Credit: Adam Cai via Unsplash https://unsplash.com/@caid

-WPP closed the year with like-for-like revenue less pass-through costs down 1%, with more drag in the December quarter from “weaker” client spend.
+WPP closed the year with like-for-like revenue less pass-through costs down 1%, with more drag in the December quarter from “weaker” client spend and a darker outlook for 2025.

 Australia dropped 1.7% for the December quarter, a fall from the 2.3% lift in the three months to September.

-“We achieved significant progress against our strategy in 2024 with the creation of VML, Burson and the simplification of GroupM – some 70% of our business,” said CEO Mark read.
+Read, in a formal statement on earnings, said WPP achieved significant progress against strategy in 2024 with the creation of VML, Burson and the simplification of GroupM, some 70% of WPP's business.

 “The actions we are taking across WPP will strengthen our existing client relationships and drive our new business results.
 We expect some improvement in the performance of our integrated creative agencies in the year ahead.